 The partners met at the first transnational meeting in Lodz (Poland) organised by the coordinator.
 We built a strong team and planned the next steps in the project, in particular, the study visit form pre-school teachers to Windmill Integrated School in Dungannon (United Kingdom).
 The visit will take place in May 2017.

-At the beginning of May, we spend a great time with teachers from pre-schools in Horni Mecholupy a Velke Pritocno, visiting integrated primary school Windmill in Dungannon (U.K.).
+At the beginning of May, we spent a great time with teachers from pre-schools in Horni Mecholupy and Velke Pritocno, visiting integrated primary school Windmill in Dungannon (U.K.).
 On the first day, the teachers participated in several short workshops prepared by the represenatives of local education support, British council and other local schools.
 The second day was devoted to visiting Windmill and learning about their teaching approach in real context.
 DungannonMeetingMay2017_agenda